Tax by tax, spend by spend

 We have started with the biggest tax and spending lines and will continue to populate these pages over time.
 We will endeavour to update them as soon as possible after we publish new forecasts or when other new information becomes available.
 And, as with all our work, we would welcome user feedback on the content and presentation of these pages to firstname.lastname@example.org

-Some of the following pages have not been updated for March 2018 forecasts.
+The following pages have not been updated for October 2018 forecasts.
 We will endeavour to update them as soon as possible.

 - Departmental expenditure limits (DELs)